Friday, January 24, 2025 • Welcome to the 💯 Nonsense-Free Zone!

 • Smart Home Master in the Wi-Fi 7 ZenWiFi lineup.

-Other than that, you can expect the BT10 to have the shared core features available in all hardware that uses the same firmware.
-Consequently, you can expect a robust web user interface with lots of advanced settings, including (and not limited to):
+Other than that, the BT10 has the shared core features available in all hardware that uses the same firmware.
+Here’s a short list of what you can expect from it:

 • Useful Parental Controls and advanced VPN feature set, which includes VPN Fusion and Instant Guard.